 First Tech Challenge

-FIRST Tech Challenge in Minnesota (MN FTC) is part of an international robotics program that includes more than 3000 teams globally.
+FIRST Tech Challenge in Minnesota (MN FTC) is part of an international robotics program that includes more than 6,700 teams globally.
 High Tech Kids, in partnership with FIRST, has been bringing FIRST Tech Challenge to Minnesota since 2013.
-Teams of up to fifteen students collaborate to build and program a robot that competes on a 12’ by 12’ field.
-Each year the challenge is designed to challenge students to think critically and expand their knowledge of the engineering process.
+Teams do not need to be formed only by schools.
+They can be formed by Homeschool associations, 4 H groups, scouts, just a group of friends, etc. Teams of three to fifteen students per team, in grades 7-12, collaborate to build and program robots that compete on a 12’ by 12’ field.
+Each year the competition is designed to challenge students to think critically and expand their knowledge of the engineering process.